Rob Levitt of The Butcher & Larder shares an insider’s perspective.

 Just like with your doctor, your butcher needs to have good “bedside manner.”
 Look a for a butcher who’s willing to talk to you about what you want and help you find the best cuts for what you’re doing.
 A good butcher will be happy to talk you out of buying a more expensive cut of meat if there’s a better cut for what you’re doing.

 Like when people come in and say ‘I want Ribeye to make beef jerky.’
 We’ll sell you ribeye for whatever you want.
-But if you’re going to make beef jerky there’s some other cuts that are going to be more cost effective and actually better for what you’re making.” said Rob.
+But if you’re going to make beef jerky there’s some other cuts that are going to be more cost effective and actually better for what you’re making.”

 10 Tips for a better butcher shop experience